isomerpages/nparks-gardening/_get-involved/Social Enterprise Community Urban Farm (SECUF).md

 			<p>The Infrastructure Support Grant provides support for the infrastructure costs involved in the establishment of SECUFs.
 Applicants must have successfully tendered for pre-identified sites* for SECUF usage.
 Detailed business proposals must be submitted.
 Proposal must include provision for allotment gardening plots and an outreach plan of a minimum of 500 people per year.
 Funding amount will be 25% of the infrastructure set up costs incurred by the SE, subjected to fundable items and to a cap of $500,000 per site.
 Funded SEs will have to maintain and operate the SECUF for an undertaking period of 5 years, and are precluded from further applications within this period.</p>
 			<p><em>*More details on the pre-identified sites will be released soon</em></p>
 			<p><u>Programming Support Grant</u></p>
-			<p>The Programming Support Grant provides funding support for costs incurred in the conducting of hands-on edible gardening workshops for seniors, special needs and low income individuals/ families.
+			<p>The Programming Support Grant provides funding support for costs incurred in the conducting of hands-on gardening or horticulture-related workshops for seniors, persons with special needs and/or low income individuals/ families.
 Applicants must submit a proposal of their programming plan for at least 120 unique participants per application.
 Up to 50% of the set up and programming cost can be funded, subjected to fundable items only and a cap of $50,000 per SE.
 Applicants for the Programming Support Grant must not have tapped onto the same Grant within the past 6 months or before fulfilling the targets of the previous application.</p>
 		</div></li>
 		<li><input type="checkbox" id="accordion5">
 		<label for="accordion5">Application Procedure</label><div>